Important Note: This card has been discontinued and replaced by the newer Discover it Card.

 - Promotional Financing.
 New cardholders receive 0% financing for 14 months on both purchases and balance transfers.
 Qualifying balance transfers must be made within six months of opening an account and are subject to a 3% balance transfer fee.

 - Standard Interest Rate.
-After the promotional financing expires, customers incur interest at an APR equal to the prime rate plus 7.74% to 16.74%, depending on the applicant’s credit worthiness.
+After the promotional financing expires, customers incur interest at an APR between 10.99% and 20.99%, depending on the applicant’s credit worthiness.

 - Bonuses for On-Time Payment.
 For every month that cardholders make payments on time, they receive a cash back bonus equal to 5% of the interest paid on that month’s statement.

 - Cash Back for Purchases.
-Cardholders receive 1% cash back on most purchases, with 5% to 20% cash back for charges made through Discover’s online shopping mall.
+Cardholders receive 1% cash back on most purchases (0.25% on the first $3,000 yearly, then 1% cash back after that), with 5% to 20% cash back for charges made through Discover’s online shopping mall.

 - Fees.
 There is no annual fee for this card and no foreign transaction fees.